Toward Neuronal Implementations of Delayed Optimal Control

-We will use methods from previous work \cite{Stenberg2022_IFP2} to construct this controller.
-For simplicity, we assume that the system has been discretized so that there is one timestep of communication delay from controller to actuator, and one timestep from sensor to controller, i.e. net sensorimotor delay is $T=2$.
+We now seek a delayed controller of the form \eqref{eq:total_controller} that is LQ-optimal.
+We will use methods from previous work \cite{Stenberg2022_IFP2}.
+For simplicity, we assume that the system has been discretized so that there is one timestep of communication delay from controller to actuator, and one timestep from sensor to controller, i.e., net sensorimotor delay is $T=2$.
 Starting with system \eqref{eq:system}, we introduce two new variables:

-where the variable $\mu$ represents \textit{intended} actuation, which is delayed by two timesteps before it reaches the physical system as $\delta_r$. $\gamma$ is a virtual signal representing the intended actuation at varying intermediate delays --- if the delay is larger than one timestep, then we will have multiple virtual signals.
-We now introduce augmented state vector
+$\mu$ represents \textit{intended} actuation, which is delayed by two timesteps before it reaches the physical system as $\delta_r$. $\gamma$ is a virtual signal representing the intended, delayed actuation.
+We define the \textit{augmented state} as $\chi(t) := ^\top$, with augmented state equations